openedx/openedx-k8s-harmony/README.md

 ```

 Note that the `init` command may take quite a long time to complete.
 Use the commands that Tutor says ("To view the logs
 from this job, run:") in a separate terminal in order to monitor the status.
+Also note that if you want to use the MFEs,
+[you'll need a custom image](https://github.com/overhangio/tutor-mfe/#running-mfes-on-kubernetes) and it won't work out
+of the box.

 **You can repeat step 3 many times to install multiple instances onto the cluster.**